In a nutshell: Betterment is an industry leader as a simple, low-cost, easy-to-use robo-advisor.

 Investors and personal finance enthusiasts can appreciate just how easy Betterment makes it.

 It’s easy to use and effective at growing wealth.
-The result?
-New investors are signing up by the thousands, especially as there is no minimum investment and low fees, it just makes sense.
+Hence, new investors are signing up by the thousands.
+With no minimum investment and low fees, it just makes sense.

 We love how responsive Betterment is to user feedback and how quick they respond to our emails.
 Plus, they've added so many useful features and improvements in a short time.